holyjak/iterate-puppet-workshop13/presentation/presentation.md

 !

 #### Topic 5.
-Dependencies II: reload after configuration change
+Dependencies II: reload after configuration change <!-- Done when 10 min left -->

 Apache doesn't only require its configuration, it should also be restarted ("reloaded") whenever it changes.

-#### Task 5.1: Tell Puppet to restart Apache when its configuration changes.
+#### Task 5.1: Tell Puppet to restart Apache when its configuration changes. <!-- Done when 5 min left -->

-Tip: Apply the
+You'll need to apply the
 [relationship metaparameter](http://docs.puppetlabs.com/puppet/2.7/reference/lang_relationships.html#relationship-metaparameters)
 `subscribe` to the service.